Ehanlion/mist_obsidian/99. Brainstorming/_To-Do List.md

 - [x] add some new features to the south east coast
 - [ ] add rulings from critical role setting to the free action rulings
 - [ ] Come up with side quests in the north west highlands
+- [ ] finish smears burrow and saddle port to completion
+- [ ] prep a couple encounters with the followers of karak ulgurath